Joško Ćaleta

 Joško Ćaleta (2 October 1964) is a Croatian ethnomusicologist, music pedagogue, conductor, composer, record producer and klapa singer.

 He is a member of the Croatian Composers' Society and the Croatian Ethnological Society.

 Early life and education

-Born in Trogir in 1964, Ćaleta graduated music education at the Academy of Music in Split in 1988, with thesis Problems in interpreting contemporary music when working with amateur ensembles.
-He received Master of Arts title in 1994 with thesis Social and musical structure of the klapa singing style, Dalmatia and Vancouver at the University of British Columbia in Vancouver, under the mentorship of prof. Alan Thrasher.
-Since 1997, he works at the Institute of Ethnology and Folklore Research in Zagreb. Ćaleta received his doctorate degree in 2012 at the Academy of Music, University of Zagreb with thesis Music of the Dalmatian hinterland: Interdisciplinary anthropological – ethnomusicological approach to musical practice in a cultural context.
+Born in Trogir in 1964, Ćaleta graduated in music education from the Academy of Music in Split in 1988, with the thesis Problems in interpreting contemporary music when working with amateur ensembles.
+He received the Master of Arts title in 1994 with the thesis Social and musical structure of the klapa singing style, Dalmatia and Vancouver at the University of British Columbia in Vancouver, under the mentorship of prof. Alan Thrasher.
+Since 1997, he has worked at the Institute of Ethnology and Folklore Research in Zagreb. Ćaleta received his doctorate degree in 2012 at the Academy of Music, University of Zagreb with the thesis Music of the Dalmatian hinterland: Interdisciplinary anthropological – ethnomusicological approach to musical practice in a cultural context.